APA 7th referencing

 • Does not include quotation marks

-Your in-text citation will appear in brackets after the final punctuation mark and will include the author, year of publication, and page/paragraph number.
+The in-text citation appears in brackets after the final punctuation mark and includes the author, year of publication, and page number or another identifier.

 Block quotation example